 08 of 10

 Simmer 4 to 6 Hours, Skimming Impurities From the Surface

 Bring the pot to a boil and immediately lower to a simmer.
 A violent, rolling boil will interfere with the clarification process and result in a cloudy stock.
 Keep it at a nice, gentle simmer, just below the boiling point.
 If you want to measure it with an instant-read thermometer, a simmer is anything between 185 F and 205 F.

 By the same token, you don't want to stir, either.
 Just let the stock simmer away.
 While it simmers, you'll want to gently skim off the frothy scum that rises to the top—cooking out these impurities is part of the clarification process.

-Continue like this for 4 to 6 hours.
+Continue like this for four to six hours.
 The longer you simmer, the more flavor and body is extracted from the bones.
 Keep track of the liquid level, too.
-Your goal is to wind up with about 4 quarts of water for every 5 quarts you started with.
+Your goal is to wind up with about four quarts of water for every five quarts you started with.
 So if the liquid is evaporating too quickly, you can partially cover the pot, and add more water if necessary.Continue to 9 of 10 below.

 09 of 10